• Skip to primary navigation

 • 55 grams nutritional yeast flakes

-• 4 spring onions/green onions sliced, or replace with a bunch of sliced chives
+• 4 spring onions [green onions] [sliced, or replace with a bunch of sliced chives]

 Instructions

-• Add the pasta, broccoli, garlic and onion powder to a large pan.
+• Add the macaroni and broccoli to a non-stick pot.

-• Reduce heat and simmer gently until the pasta is just cooked.
-Check pasta package for instructions.
+• Reduce the heat and simmer gently until the pasta is just cooked.
+Check the pasta package for specific cooking times for the type of pasta you are using.

-• Stir frequently to ensure the liquid doesn't stick to the pan.
+• Stir frequently to ensure the pasta doesn't stick to the pot.

-Season with enough salt to bring all the flavours together.
-Add black pepper to taste.
+• Season with enough salt and pepper to bring all the flavours together.

-• If desired add extra plant milk to thin the sauce and heat through over a gentle heat.
-Stir to avoid burning.
+• If necessary, add extra milk to thin the sauce and heat the pasta up over a low heat, stirring frequently.

-• Serve with sliced spring/green onions scattered over.
+• Serve with sliced spring onions or chives scattered over.
+A crisp salad and some crusty bread are ideal accompaniments.

 Notes